dashbird/site/content/blog/leveraging-lambda-cache-for-serverless-cost-efficiency.md

 blog: ["Serverless", "AWS Lambda", "Caching", "Well-Architected"]
 ---

 Cost-efficiency is one of the main pillars of the Serverless Well-Architected framework.
 Read-intensive applications can save money and improve efficiency by using cache systems.
-[AWS Lambda's](?utm_source=dashbird-blog&utm_medium=article&utm_campaign=well-architected&utm_content=lambda-caching) internal memory could be used as a caching mechanism.
+[AWS Lambda's](https://dashbird.io/knowledge-base/aws-lambda/introduction-to-aws-lambda/?utm_source=dashbird-blog&utm_medium=article&utm_campaign=well-architected&utm_content=lambda-caching) internal memory could be used as a caching mechanism.

 A Lambda container remains alive after an invocation is served, even if it stays idle for some time.
-Whatever was loaded in the container’s memory will remain there for the next invocations.
+Whatever was loaded in the container's memory will remain there for the next invocations.
 And that can be used as a caching mechanism as we demonstrate below.
 In some cases, this could be an alternative to external caches such as Redis or Memcached.

 ## Basic structure of a Lambda function